adswa/mpi-datamanagement-ws/docs/FAQ.md

 - get a nice URL and keep site up
 - publish slides, videos (decide where)

+## Whom is this workshop for?

+- Who ever is interested
+- no specific technical or study background required, just interest

 ## Other Questions?

 Please get in touch!